-The fabrication will occur in FY 2025 followed by installation in FY2026-2027 at a cost estimate of \$12 million total project cost.
+The fabrication will occur in FY 2025 followed by installation in FY2026-2027 at a total cost estimate of \$30 million.
 The current age of the Butterfly Valve is 56 years old.
 Benefits of replacing the Butterfly Valves are enabling maintenance to be performed on wicket gates and turbine as well as reduced sump pump cycling during outages.
-Potential for efficiency gains that will save water while producing the same amount of power and incorporation of isolation that will enhance future operational flexibility.